Śmiergust: Forgotten tradition

 fields, so that the Lord allows a good harvest.
 This custom is called "holy śmirgust".

 In Wilamowice, Śmiergust costumes used to be worn on the third day of a wedding: "(...)
 Best men and bridesmaids, as well as other young guests, would dress up on the last day of the wedding – men as women, women as men, best men as the bridegroom, etc.; they would hide behind indistinguishable make-up and travel around on decked-out carts, play music, and join a second round of celebrations.
 They collected bottles of spirits in their baskets or even snatch a hen and then gift it to the young couple for good luck(...)".

-The past and the present times

-The tradition of Śmiergust and pouring water on young women continues to be a vibrant element of immaterial cultural heritage in Wilamowice.

 The custom is also kept alive by folklore groups: the group Wilamowice-Fil performs "A Wedding in Wilamowice", "Pastorale" and "Śmiergust".
 Jolanta Danek, director of the folklore group, told the local press: "(...) boys from neighbouring villages join with ours in the procession and together they actively participate in the event.
 It is always an opportunity to meet an interesting girl (...)".